Fernap/UberASMTool/assets/readme.txt

 ease of managing resources; resources can be added, removed, or applied to different levels easily.
-You can generally do more things with a dedicated patch than with an UberASM resource, but removing a patch or having a patch be active only for certain level is generally more difficult.
+You can generally do more things with a dedicated patch than with an UberASM resource, but removing a patch or having a patch be active only for certain levels is generally more difficult.
 There's also much less risk of two UberASM resources conflicting with each other than there is for two patches.